Digital-Physics/ca-rl/README.md

 (Like Alpha Go approach of training on top Go players before progressing to RL phase)

-**To Train the Agent:**
-Run the script from your terminal with the `train` command.
-You can customize the training parameters as needed.

 # Train with default settings
 python rl_ca.py train